cflurin/homebridge-mqtt/README.md

 }
 ```

-Replace 127.0.0.1 with the ip-address of your mqtt broker.
+Replace `127.0.0.1` with the ip-address of your mqtt broker.

 ### mqtt API

-The data is sent/received in a JSON format using following topics:
+The data (payload) is sent/received in a JSON format using following topics:

 * homebridge/to/add